-- Involve parents/carers (where appropriate) to ensure that they are clear that the College does not tolerate bullying and are aware of the procedures to follow if they believe that their student is being bullied. - Involve students all students understand the College's approach and are clear about the part they can play to prevent bullying, including when they find themselves as bystanders. - Regularly evaluate and update our approach to take account of developments in technology for instance updating 'acceptable use' policies for computers. - Implement disciplinary sanctions in line with the 'Student Disciplinary Procedure'. - Openly discuss differences between students e.g. such as religion, ethnicity, disability, gender or sexuality during tutorial sessions and in curriculum when appropriate and relevant. - Use specific organisations or resources for help with particular issues. - Provide effective staff training. - Work with the wider community such as the police where bullying is particularly serious or persistent and where a criminal offence may have been committed. - Make it easy for students to report bullying so that they are assured that they will be listened to and incidents acted on. - Create an inclusive environment where students can openly discuss the cause of their bullying, without fear of further bullying or discrimination. - Celebrate success to promote a positive culture and College community.
+- Involve parents/carers (where appropriate) to ensure that they are clear that the College does not tolerate bullying and are aware of the procedures to follow if they believe that the student is being bullied. - Involve students all students understand the College's approach and are clear about the part they can play to prevent bullying, including when they find themselves as bystanders. - Regularly evaluate and update our approach to take account of developments in technology for instance updating 'acceptable use' policies for computers. - Implement disciplinary sanctions in line with the 'Student Disciplinary Procedure'. - Openly discuss differences between students e.g. such as religion, ethnicity, disability, gender or sexuality during tutorial sessions and in curriculum when appropriate and relevant. - Adopt a restorative approach to dealing with low level conflict to support understanding of others and repairing relationships between students. - Use specific organisations or resources for help with particular issues. - Provide effective staff training, that adopts a connect before you correct approach to engaging with students and managing student behaviour. - Work with the wider community such as the police where bullying is particularly serious or persistent and where a criminal offence may have been committed. - Make it easy for students to report bullying so that they are assured that they will be listened to and incidents acted on. - Create an inclusive environment where students can openly discuss the cause of their bullying, without fear of further bullying or discrimination. - Celebrate success to promote a positive culture and College community.